Community Needs Assessment (CNA)

 What is the Community Needs Assessment?

 The Children and Youth Fund is San Franciscans’ collective investment in our young people and their families.
 At DCYF, we are committed to leveraging these resources according to the will of the people and the greatest need in our City.
 Every five years, we engage young people, parents and service providers in a Community Needs Assessment (CNA) to guide what services we need to realize the vision of the Fund.
 The data collected in the CNA through interviews, focus groups, surveys and other outreach mechanisms, as well as an equity analysis focusing on low-income neighborhoods and disadvantaged communities, informs the development of a citywide action plan (the Services Allocation Plan, or SAP) and strategic funding priorities, which are in turn operationalized in a Request for Proposals (RFP).
+Learn more about our five year planning cycle.

 The Community Needs Assessment process is not just an obligation for DCYF.
 It is an opportunity to devote time and energy towards listening to community members; understanding the strengths and challenges facing San Francisco children, youth and families; and lifting these voices to amplify their impact.
 DCYF will focus its energy on meeting San Franciscans in their communities, bringing the agency out of its offices and into local communities to experience and deeply understand the needs of children, youth and families.
 The CNA will also leverage interdepartmental partnerships between DCYF and other San Francisco departments and agencies in order to better learn from these communities.
+Let us know of any community contacts, meetings or events, or data resources that can best help us understand the needs of San Franciscans by filling out the survey below:

 How can I participate?